kartiki08/kartiki.github.io/README.md

 |Outline|
 Main Page / Home:
-About Me, Interests, Snippets of Work and Side Projects
+About Me, Snippets of Work and Side Projects, Interests

 Projects:
 Case Studies and projects in detail